-There's science behind it, too: a study published in the Journal of the International Society of Sports Nutrition reported that combining pre-workout with HIIT workouts resulted in significant increases in VO2 max, training volume and lean body mass while also speeding up the rate at which moderately-trained recreational athletes lost body fat.
+Don't believe in the power of pre-workout?
+Well, a study published in the Journal of the International Society of Sports Nutrition reported that combining pre-workout with HIIT workouts resulted in significant increases in VO2 max, training volume and lean body mass while also speeding up the rate at which moderately-trained recreational athletes lost body fat.

-Likewise, you'll also find a guide to the products that can give you a natural pre-workout boost as well as the Men's Health-approved products.
+You'll also find a guide to the products that can give you a natural pre-workout boost as well as the Men's Health-approved products.

 Consider this article your pre pre-workout.

 What Does Pre-workout Do?

 If you don't fuel yourself properly before exercises or hard workouts, you'll be less energised, weaker and will fatigue faster than normal.
 That's a fact.
 Pre-workout is designed to help fight this, to help you keep going harder and for longer.
 So while the supplement can be taken in a variety of formats — from meals, to shakes to pills and more — they're all designed to boost energy levels and increase focus.

 For many, pre-workout supplements are usually mixed with a drink and taken around 30 minutes before the beginning of a workout.
 That's because, by supplying your body with extra carbohydrates, the glucose in the pre-workout helps raise blood sugar levels and supply additional energy during a workout.
 In short, they're much more energising than a banana, shot of espresso or a black coffee.

 What's in My Pre-workout and Is It Safe?

 As pre-workout is designed to help you cruise through a particularly tough workout, it shouldn't be a surprise to learn that they supply your system with sugar, caffeine and other energy-boosting stimulants.